lemasato/Steam-Account-Switcher/README.md

 - Download and extract [Steam-Account-Switcher-AHK-Onlyzip](https://github.com/lemasato/Steam-Account-Switcher/releases) from the releases page.
 - Run Steam Account Switcher.ahk

 You can add or remove accounts from the list by using right click.

 ***

 <img src=https://raw.githubusercontent.com/lemasato/Steam-Account-Switcher/master/screenshots/interface.png>

 ## Key Features
-- Log into another Steam account without having to type your password.
+- **Easily log into your Steam accounts, without having to type your password.**
 **We do not need your password.**
 The tool makes clever use of the cookies system Steam is using.
 Simply make sure to tick the "Remember my password" checkbox when logging on Steam.
 - **Automatic updates.**
 Receive a notification when an update is available.
 The entire updating process is automated.